 (a) notify the applicant of the denial; and

-(b) inform the applicant of his right to agency review pursuant to R590-160.
+(b) inform the applicant of the applicant's right to a hearing.

 (7) If the Commissioner's preliminary approval of a request for exemption is concurred with by the Commission, the Commissioner will expeditiously notify the applicant to submit an electronic license application and pay the required fees and assessments.